uscensusbureau/data-futures/_pages/home.md

 		<strong>
 			Supervisory approval to participate in a project team is not required.
 		</strong>
 		As a best practice however, we do recommend that you give your supervisor a heads up before submitting an idea or requesting to join a project team.
-The Data Futures team will work with selected project team members and their supervisors to confirm that they are availabile to participate in Phase 1 of Data Futures before official selection.
+The Data Futures team will work with selected project team members and their supervisors to confirm that they are available to participate in Phase 1 of Data Futures before official selection.
 In the event an employee cannot participate in Phase 1, their information will be retained and they may be asked to participate in future iterations of this program.
 	</p>
 	<p>
 		Census Bureau leadership supports opportunities that advance transformation and promote staff development.
 This is a great opportunity for you to hone your skills and help the Census Bureau meet mission-critical challenges.